Western New York Foundation’s iCAP Core Program

 Additional Details

-Participants receive a $10,000 stipend to offset administrative expenses during the program.
-Funding is supported by the Ralph C. Wilson, Jr. Foundation.
+$10,000 stipend for administrative costs during program participation.
+Generously supported by the Ralph C. Wilson, Jr. Foundation.

 Eligible Applicants